mrbusche/backseatfan.com/_posts/2010-08-19-caddyshack-trailer-inception-style.md

   </p>

   <p>
-    Caddyshack Inception Style Movie Trailer&#8230;.
+    Caddyshack Inception Style Movie Trailer?.
 It is right up there with the <a href="https://backseatfan.com/2010/08/daily-spin-madden-11-review-jets-might-trade-darrelle-revis-if-dumb-and-dumber-was-inception/">Dumb and Dumber Inception Style Trailer</a>.
 I am trying to figure out what the next big Inception Style Trailer will be.
 My guess is The Hangover.
   </p>

   <p>